MCP integration

 | Streamable HTTP | HTTP POST with JSON or SSE responses | Modern remote tool servers |

-The rest of agentkit doesn’t know whether a server is reached via stdio, TCP, or WebSocket.
-The transport is configured in McpServerConfig and the MCP manager handles the connection lifecycle.
+The rest of agentkit doesn’t know whether a server is reached via stdio, HTTP, or in-memory pipes.
+Transport is configured in McpServerConfig and the MCP manager handles the connection lifecycle.

 stdio transport